andreas-hofmann/easygal/Readme.md

-EasyGal is a straightforward gallery website, which displays the contents of a directory as thumbnails on a webpage, throws in fancybox integration, displays EXIF data in the images and allows to add some extra info/about/anything-pages.
+EasyGal is a straightforward gallery website, which displays the contents of a directory as thumbnails on a webpage, throws in fancybox integration, displays EXIF data for the images and allows to add some extra info/about/anything-pages.

 As you may have guessed, it lacks all the fancy stuff which current photo blogs, communities and the like are offering (comments, tags, rating system or